ondewo/ondewo-t2s-api/docs/index.md

 <a name="ondewo.t2s.NormalizeTextResponse"></a>

 ### NormalizeTextResponse
-NormalizeTextResponse message is used to store the normalized text response.
+<p>NormalizeTextResponse message is used to store the normalized text response.</p>

 | Field | Type | Label | Description |